Haunting of the Queen Mary: Plot

 The Queen Mary is heading to New York, on one of her many voyages.
 It's 1938 and a family of three sneak into the ballroom in hopes that their young daughter can have an audition with Fred Astaire.

-In present day, the ship has been docked in Los Angeles for many years.
-Now having become a tourist attraction "The Queen Mary No Escape".
+In the present day, the ship has been docked in Los Angeles for many years, having become a tourist attraction titled "The Queen Mary No Escape".
 Anne and Patrick want to pitch a new idea for the attraction.
 Their son, Lukas, has an idea about a book they could write.

 After boarding, Lukas sees a small girl and follows her.
 Lukas disappears and shows up soaking wet with his camera gone.

-The next day Anne and Patrick return and Lieutenant Gibson informes them that the ship is closed for the day.
-They can look around and take as many pictures as they want.
-Just not below deck M.
+The next day Anne and Patrick return and Lieutenant Gibson informs them that the ship is closed for the day.
+They can look around and take as many pictures as they want - just not below deck M.

 Back in 1938, Gwen is invited to dance with Fred Astaire.
 Things go wrong and the ship starts to over heat.
 Captain Caradine refuses to slow down because he wants to keep the record of the longest continuously running ship.

-Present day, Anna is lost and Patrick is trying to find her.
-They find each other on deck M. Where the 'POOL' is.
+Back in the present day, Anne is lost and Patrick is trying to find her.
+They find each other on deck M, where the 'POOL' is located.

 They find a hidden door and tear it down to find the pool.
-They find Lukas' camera and take the full roll of film.
+They find Lukas's camera and take the full roll of film.